Jomat18/Tutoriales-Pthreads/README.md

 # Contribuyendo / Contributing

-Si tu quieres contribuir en esta lista, sientete libre para enviar una solicitud Merge / If you want to contribute to this list, feel invited to send a Merge Request
+Si tu quieres contribuir en esta lista, sientete libre para enviar una solicitud Pull / If you want to contribute to this list, feel invited to send a Pull Request